Lismore Abbey: Foundation by Mochuda

-St Cataldus
+Pre-eminent scholars of Lismore

-Lismore produced another saint and scholar, Saint Cataldus (or Catald) of Taranto.
-His Irish name was Cathal, and it appears he was born at a place called Rathan, not far from Lismore.
-Irish annals tell us nothing of St. Cathaldus, because he went abroad early in life, but the brothers Morini of his adopted home provide some information.
+Lismore produced another saint and scholar, Cathal (known as Cataldus of Taranto), and it appears he was also born at Rathan.
+Irish annals tell us nothing of Cathaldus, because he went abroad early in life, but the brothers Morini of his adopted home provide some information.
 They tell us he was a native of Hibernia - born at Rathan in Momonia - that he studied at Lismore, and became bishop of his native territory of Rathan, but that afterwards, he made his way to Jerusalem, and on his return was, with his companions, wrecked at Taranto in Italy.
 He is said to have converted many of the inhabitants to Christianity, and became the city's patron saint.

-St. Cuanna

-Another scholar of Lismore was St. Cuanna, most likely the half-brother and successor of the founder.
+Another scholar of Lismore was Cuanna, most likely the half-brother and successor of the founder.
 He was born at Kilcoona, or Killcooney, a parish near Headford in Galway which takes its name from him.
-No doubt he went to Lismore on account of his close connexion with St. Carthage, and for the same reason was chosen to succeed him in the school of Lismore.
+No doubt he went to Lismore on account of his close connexion with Cataldus, and for the same reason was chosen to succeed him in the school of Lismore.
 One historian thought that the ancient but now lost "Book of Cuanach", cited in the Annals of Ulster, but not later than A.D.
-628, was the work of this St. Cuanna of Kilcooney and Lismore.
+628, was the work of this Cuanna of Kilcooney and Lismore.
 It is also said that Aldfrith, King of Northumbria, spent some time at the school of Lismore, for he visited most of the famous schools of Ireland towards the close of the seventh century, and at that time Lismore was one of the most celebrated.
 It was also a place of pilgrimage, and many Irish princes gave up the sceptre and returned to Lismore to end their lives in prayer and penance.
-There, too, by his own desire, was interred St. Celsus of Armagh, who died in Ardpatrick, but directed that he should be buried in Lismore (though no trace of his monument has been found).
+There, too, by his own desire, was interred Celsus of Armagh, who died in Ardpatrick, but directed that he should be buried in Lismore (though no trace of his monument has been found).